ljpatrick/marxpaint/docs/en/README.txt

      ----------------------------------------------------------------------

-                     Loading Other Pictures into Tux Paint
+                     Loading Other Pictures into Marx Paint

-     Tux Paint's 'Open' dialog only displays pictures you created with Tux Paint.
-So what do you do if you want to load some other drawinng or even a photograph into Tux Paint, so you can edit or draw on it?
+     Marx Paint's 'Open' dialog only displays pictures you created with Marx Paint.
+So what do you do if you want to load some other drawinng or even a photograph into Marx Paint, so you can edit or draw on it?

-     You can simply convert the picture to the format Tux Paint uses — PNG (Portable Network Graphic) — and place it in Tux Paint's "saved" directory/folder.
+     You can simply convert the picture to the format Marx Paint uses — PNG (Portable Network Graphic) — and place it in Marx Paint's "saved" directory/folder.
 Here is where to find it (by default):

      Windows 10, 8, 7, Vista
              Inside the user's "AppData" folder, e.g.:
-             "C:\Users\username\AppData\Roaming\TuxPaint\saved\".
+             "C:\Users\username\AppData\Roaming\MarxPaint\saved\".

      Windows 2000, XP
-             Inside the user's "Application Data" folder, e.g.: "C:\Documents and Settings\username\Application Data\TuxPaint\saved\".
+             Inside the user's "Application Data" folder, e.g.: "C:\Documents and Settings\username\Application Data\MarxPaint\saved\".

      macOS
              Inside the user's "Library" folder, e.g.:
-             "/Users/username/Library/Application Support/Tux Paint/saved/".
+             "/Users/username/Library/Application Support/Marx Paint/saved/".

      Linux/Unix
-             Inside a hidden ".tuxpaint" directory, in the user's home directory ("$HOME"), e.g. "/home/username/.tuxpaint/saved/".
+             Inside a hidden ".marxpaint" directory, in the user's home directory ("$HOME"), e.g. "/home/username/.marxpaint/saved/".

-     Note: It is also from this folder that you can copy or open pictures drawn in Tux Paint using other applications, though the 'Export' option from Tux Paint's 'Open' dialog can be used to copy them to a location that's easier and safer to access.
+     Note: It is also from this folder that you can copy or open pictures drawn in Marx Paint using other applications, though the 'Export' option from Marx Paint's 'Open' dialog can be used to copy them to a location that's easier and safer to access.

-Using the import script, "tuxpaint-import"
+Using the import script, "marxpaint-import"

-       Linux and Unix users can use the "tuxpaint-import" shell script which gets installed when you install Tux Paint.
-It uses some NetPBM tools to convert the image ("anytopnm"), resize it so that it will fit in Tux Paint's canvas ("pnmscale"), and convert it to a PNG ("pnmtopng").
+       Linux and Unix users can use the "marxpaint-import" shell script which gets installed when you install Marx Paint.
+It uses some NetPBM tools to convert the image ("anytopnm"), resize it so that it will fit in Marx Paint's canvas ("pnmscale"), and convert it to a PNG ("pnmtopng").

-       It also uses the "date" command to get the current time and date, which is the file-naming convention Tux Paint uses for saved files.
+       It also uses the "date" command to get the current time and date, which is the file-naming convention Marx Paint uses for saved files.
        (Remember, you are never asked for a 'filename' when you go to save or open pictures!)

        To use this script, simply run it from a command-line prompt, and provide it the name(s) of the file(s) you wish to convert.

-       They will be converted and placed in your Tux Paint "saved" directory.
+       They will be converted and placed in your Marx Paint "saved" directory.
        (Note: If you're doing this for a different user (e.g., your child) you'll need to make sure to run the command under their account.)

        Example:

-         $ tuxpaint-import grandma.jpg
+         $ marxpaint-import grandma.jpg
-         grandma.jpg -> /home/username/.tuxpaint/saved/20211231012359.png
+         grandma.jpg -> /home/username/.marxpaint/saved/20211231012359.png
          jpegtopnm: WRITING A PPM FILE

-       The first line ("tuxpaint-import grandma.jpg") is the command to run.
+       The first line ("marxpaint-import grandma.jpg") is the command to run.
        The following two lines are output from the program while it's working.

-       Now you can load Tux Paint, and a version of that original picture will be available under the 'Open' dialog.
+       Now you can load Marx Paint, and a version of that original picture will be available under the 'Open' dialog.
 Just double-click its icon!

 Importing Pictures Manually

-       Windows, macOS, and Haiku users who wish to import arbitrary images into Tux Paint must do so via a manual process.
+       Windows, macOS, and Haiku users who wish to import arbitrary images into Marx Paint must do so via a manual process.

        Load a graphics program that is capable of both loading your picture and saving a PNG format file.
 (See the documentation file "PNG.html" for a list of suggested software, and other references.)

-       When Tux Paint loads an image that's not the same size as its drawing canvas, it scales (and sometimes smears the edges of) the image so that it fits within the canvas.
+       When Marx Paint loads an image that's not the same size as its drawing canvas, it scales (and sometimes smears the edges of) the image so that it fits within the canvas.

-       To avoid having the image stretched or smeared, you can resize it to Tux Paint's canvas size.
-This size depends on the size of the Tux Paint window, or resolution at which Tux Paint is run, if in fullscreen.
+       To avoid having the image stretched or smeared, you can resize it to Marx Paint's canvas size.
+This size depends on the size of the Marx Paint window, or resolution at which Marx Paint is run, if in fullscreen.
 (Note: The default resolution is 800x600.)
 See "Calculating Image Dimensions", below.

        Save the picture in PNG format.
-It is highly recommended that you name the filename using the current date and time, since that's the convention Tux Paint uses:
+It is highly recommended that you name the filename using the current date and time, since that's the convention Marx Paint uses:

          YYYYMMDDhhmmss.png